GED Social Studies Free Online Classes

 What Should I Study for GED Social Studies?

-Often, GED test-takers chose the Social Studies subtest as their first test because it’s perceived as the easiest one of all 4 GED tests.
-The GED Social Studies portion assesses your knowledge of GED Social Studies topics, including the U.S. and World History, U.S. Civics & Government, Geography, and Economics in the following areas:
+Often, GED test-takers choose the Social Studies subtest as their first test because it’s perceived as the easiest one of all 4 GED tests.
+The GED Social Studies portion assesses your knowledge of these topics:

-To be successful on the GED Social Studies subtest, you’re not required to memorize lots of facts about the subject fields.
-What rather is assessed is to what extent you are able to:
+To be successful on the GED Social Studies subtest, you’re not required to memorize lots of facts.
+What is assessed is your ability to:

 • Interpret graphs, charts, and numbers relating to Social Studies